Countable sets versus sets that are countable in Reverse Mathematics: Abstract

 \section{Abstract}

 The program \emph{Reverse Mathematics} (RM for short) seeks to identify the axioms necessary to prove theorems of ordinary mathematics, usually working in the language of second-order arithmetic $\L_{2}$.
 A major theme in RM is therefore the study of structures that are \emph{countable} or can be \emph{approximated} by countable sets.
-Now, countable sets are represented by \emph{sequences} here, because the \emph{usual} higher-order definition of `countable set' \emph{cannot} be expressed in $\L_{2}$.
-Working in Kohlenbach's \emph{higher-order} RM, we investigate various central theorems, e.g.\ those due to K\"onig, Ramsey, Bolzano, Weierstrass, and Borel, in their (often original) formulation involving the usual definition(s) of `countable set' instead of `sequence'.
+Now, countable sets must be represented by \emph{sequences} here, because the higher-order definition of `countable set' involving injections/bijections to $\N$ \emph{cannot} be directly expressed in $\L_{2}$.
+Working in Kohlenbach's \emph{higher-order} RM, we investigate various central theorems, e.g.\ those due to K\"onig, Ramsey, Bolzano, Weierstrass, and Borel, in their (often original) formulation involving the definition of `countable set' based on injections/bijections to $\N$.
 This study turns out to be closely related to the logical properties of the uncountably of $\R$, recently developed by the author and Dag Normann.
 Now, `being countable' can be expressed by the existence of an injection to $\N$ (Kunen) or the existence of a bijection to $\N$ (Hrbacek-Jech).
 The former (and not the latter) choice yields `explosive' theorems, i.e.\ relatively weak statements that become much stronger when combined with discontinuous functionals, even up to $\SIX$.
 Nonetheless, replacing `sequence' by `countable set' seriously reduces the first-order strength of these theorems, whatever the notion of `set' used.
 Finally, we obtain `splittings' involving e.g.\ lemmas by K\"onig and theorems from the RM zoo, showing that the latter are `a lot more tame' when formulated with countable sets.